-The Kent Environment Strategy: A strategy for environment, health and economy was subject to public consultation from 27 July to 25 September 2015, as agreed at the E&T Cabinet Committee meeting on 21 July 2015.
-Following on from the consultation, the strategy was updated to reflect feedback and the final draft of the strategy was endorsed at Kent Leaders on 24 November 2015 and the Environment and Transport Cabinet Committee on 4 December 2015.
-This paper now seeks adoption of the Kent Environment Strategy by Kent County Council.
+The Kent Environment Strategy: A strategy for environment, health and economy was subject to public consultation from 27 July to 25 September 2015, as agreed at the Environment and Transport Cabinet Committee meeting on 21 July 2015.
+Following the consultation, the strategy has been updated to reflect feedback and this paper seeks endorsement of the final strategy and the proposal to adopt it at Cabinet on 25 January 2016.

-Recommendation:
+Recommendations: